vinayaky7/maven-project/README.md

 #### Please add AWS Access key & Secret Access Key in Jenkins Credentials using AWS EC2 Plugin.
 The credentials are added in the Jenkinsfile as a label "myawscreds".
 So make sure you add credentials in Jenkins as a same Label.

-#### Please update /etc/ansible/hosts file to disable host key verification for Testing/UAT/Dev VM to avoid discrepancy in the playbooks.
-Please follow below sample line which you must add against every Host you need to disable host key verification.
+#### Please update /etc/ansible/hosts & /etc/ansible/ansible.cfg file to disable host key verification for Testing/UAT/Dev VM to avoid discrepancy in the playbooks.
+Please follow below sample line which you must add in /etc/ansible/host against every Host you need to disable host key verification.

+/etc/ansible/hosts

 ### my-dev-box ansible_ssh_common_args='-o StrictHostKeyChecking=no'

+/etc/ansible/ansible.cfg

+[defaults]

+log_path = ./ansible.log

+host_key_checking = False

 #### Please update aws ec2 run-instances command with correct arguments before running it to avoid errors.
 We have used a specific IP of the testvm-dev "172.31.28.91" whose entry already exist in the /etc/ansible/hosts file & /etc/hosts file of the Ansible Master which is our Jenkins-Slave.
 Please update the IP as per your VPC & Subnet.
 Please follow below sample files.